Antivirus and Anti-Spyware Software

 Many security programs now also include additional anti-malware features, such as the scanning and removal of anti-spyware.
 It is recommended that you make sure your security software offers a wide range of anti-malware detection and removal.

-Many current security programs (including Microsoft Security Essentials) also include anti-spyware scanning features.
+Most current security programs (including Microsoft Security Essentials) also include anti-spyware scanning features.
 Consequently, you may not need to install a separate anti-spyware scanner.
 Check your current security software to verify whether it includes anti-spyware capabilities.
 If not, then you may want to consider switching to a security program that includes anti-spyware scanning, or install a separate anti-spyware scanner, such as Spybot Search and Destroy, which is free for non-commercial use.

 Some security professionals recommend using multiple anti-spyware scanners, as inevitably no single scanner will identify all spyware/adware.
 However, running multiple anti-malware packages can sometimes lead to unexpected complications and system slowdowns.
 Users choosing to run multiple security programs simultaneously should do so with caution.